 - 1 teaspoon pure vanilla extract

-- In a blender or food processor, finely crush 24 of the cookies.
+- In a blender or food processor, finely crush 20 of the Oreo cookies.

-- In a medium bowl, mix together the melted butter and finely crushed cookies until well moistened and press into an ungreased 8 X 8-inch baking dish.
+- Add the cookies to the butter and mix until well moistened.
+Press into an ungreased 8 X 8-inch baking dish.

-- Place into the freezer to chill for at least a half an hour.
+- Place into the freezer to chill for at least 30 minutes.

-- In the meantime, mix the package of pudding with the 1 1/2 cups of milk in a small bowl.
+- Mix the package of pudding with the 1 1/2 cups of milk in a small bowl.